bmacnish/bmacnish.github.io/_posts/2019-07-29-Test-Mocks.md

 A perfect situation to try out mocking!

 ## Test example
-In our test below, we are going to use the RSpec mocking syntax to set up the expectation that `Terminate` will receive the `initiate` method.
-RSpec is now watching `Terminate` and will not allow the test to pass unless it receives `initiate`.
+In our test below, we use the RSpec mocking syntax to set up the expectation that `Terminate` will receive the `initiate` method.
+RSpec is now watching `Terminate` and will not allow the test to pass **unless** it receives `initiate`.

 We will then create a new robot Fleep, and call `self_destruct`.
 If the test passes we know that `initiate` was received by `Terminate`.

-To reassure ourselves that our poor robot has not really been blown up we can double check that RSpec is definitely only checking that `initiate` has been received and not running the real `initiate` code as part of the test.
+To reassure ourselves that our poor robot has not really been blown up we can double check that RSpec is definitely only checking that `initiate` has been received and is not running the real `initiate` code.

-To do this we have set the test to provide a return value.
-By calling `puts` on the final line of our test we can check to make sure that the test return value,
+To do this we set up the test to provide the following return value:

 {% highlight ruby %}
 "The test self destruct sequence has run"
 {% endhighlight %}

-and not the return value for the real sequence,
+Rather than the return value for the real sequence.

 {% highlight ruby %}
 "Self destruct sequence initiated"
 {% endhighlight %}
-has been run.

 {% highlight ruby %}
 RSpec.describe 'Terminate' do